-Credit card debt is a type of unsecured liability that’s accessed by means of an issued credit card.
-Creditors extend a line of credit to the borrower based on his or her unique income situation and credit history, and the credit card holder can use the credit throughout the month.
+Credit card debt is a type of unsecured liability accessed by an issued credit card.
+Creditors extend a line of credit to you, the borrower, based on your unique income situation and credit history.
+Then, you as the credit card holder can use the credit throughout the month.

-When used responsibly, credit card debt isn’t necessarily a bad thing in and of itself; one of the best ways for new high school or college graduates to begin building credit is to sign up for a low-benefits credit card with a low line of interest, purchase a small item like a pizza or coffee using the card, and pay the balance off in full every month.
+When used responsibly, credit card debt isn’t necessarily a bad thing.
+It's one of the first ways for new high school or college graduates to begin building credit.
+It's common to sign up for a low-benefits credit card with a low line of interest and pay the balance off in full every month.

-Credit cards also often offer rewards such as cash back or free airline miles, and they also generally carry much lower interest rates than personal loans – meaning that if you want to make a large purchase but you can’t afford to pay it off until your next pay period, a credit card will allow you to get what you need without accumulating interest as long as you are able to make the payment-in-full before the next period.
+Credit cards also often offer rewards such as cash back or free airline miles.
+And they also generally carry much lower interest rates than personal loans, so if you want to make a large purchase but can’t afford to pay it off until your next pay period, a credit card can allow you to get what you need without accumulating interest — as long as you are able to make the payment-in-full before the next period.

 This means that even a few missed payments can severely lower your score, making it more difficult to secure home, auto and personal loans in the future.

-If you currently have outstanding credit card debts, paying them down should be one of your first financial goals – doing so will help improve your credit score (which makes it easier to secure a low-interest loan for other goals) and also helps you save money by avoiding excessive interest charges.
+If you currently have outstanding credit card debts, paying them down should be your 1st financial goal.
+Eliminating your credit card debt will help improve your credit score (which makes it easier to secure a low-interest loan for other goals) and also help you save money by avoiding excessive interest charges.

 Step 1: Figure Out Exactly What You Owe

-Understand and visualize all of your debts to help you decide where you should begin paying first and how you can avoid accumulating excess interest charges.
-Sit down with all of your cards, open all of your account statements and create one comprehensive “master list” of all of your outstanding debts.
+Understand, organize and outline all of your debts to help you decide where you should begin paying 1st and how you can avoid accumulating excess interest charges.
+Sit down with all of your cards, open all of your account statements and create a comprehensive “master list” of all of your outstanding debts.